rule

 Text 36

-S'rî Daksha said: 'You false preacher in the dress of a saint!
-What great profanity you've presented us; poor boys lacking in experience you've shown the path of beggars!
+S'rî Daksha said: 'You false preacher dressed up like a saint!
+What a disgrace you have brought upon us.
+Poor boys lacking in experience you have shown the path of beggars!

 S'rî Daksha said: 'You false preacher in the dress of a saint!
 What great profanity you've presented us; poor boys lacking in experience you've shown the path of beggars!
 (Vedabase)